Bourbon County, Kansas Border Troubles

 Sheriff of Bourbon County.”

 In response to this appeal, Secretary Stanton sent Companies E and F, First United States Cavalry, to Fort Scott, under the command of Captain Sturgis, arriving there on December 21.
-Their presence had the effect of restoring and maintaining quiet for several weeks.
-But on January 10, the troops were removed to Fort Leavenworth, and it was not long before the old troubles broke out afresh and guard duty was resumed.
+Their presence restored and maintained quiet for several weeks.
+But on January 10, the troops were removed to Fort Leavenworth, and it was not long before the old troubles broke out afresh, and guard duty was resumed.
 At that time, “Old Ganter,” as he was called, a German, was living on Mill Creek on a claim that he had bought in that part of the county.
 One night in February 1858, he came into Fort Scott and reported the enemy in his neighborhood, saying, he “vish der tam Abolitionists get frostbite mit der feet!”
 “Old Ganter” was somewhat of a character.
 He owned a slave whom he took good care of and obliged his wife to do all the heavy work.
-At one time, he was asked by Ed Jones if he thought it was right to drive the Free-State men off their claims as was then being done by pro-slavery men.
+At one time, he was asked by Ed Jones if he thought it was right to drive the Free-State men off their claims, as was then being done by pro-slavery men.
 His reply was, “Oh, vell!
 By Tam, der vill pe so many less to vote.”
 But when his time came to be driven out by the Free-State men, with characteristic inconsistency, he sought the protection of the very men of whose expulsion he had previously so emphatically approved.
 Ganter was afterward shot and killed by bushwhackers during the war.

 Captain James Montgomery

-On the 15th, the runaways returned, and a serious difficulty arose at the Fort Scott Hotel on account of an attack by W. B. Brockett on Charles Dimon.
+On February 15, the runaways returned, and a serious difficulty arose at the Fort Scott Hotel on account of an attack by W.B.
+Brockett on Charles Dimon.
 Mr. Campbell, the proprietor of the hotel, was, however, equal to the emergency and, by his determined bravery, prevented bloodshed.
-On this same day, two companies of the First United States Cavalry were ordered to Fort Scott to report to Judge Williams or Deputy Marshal John H. Little; they arrived on the 26th, under the command of Captain George T. Anderson and Lieutenant Ned.
-Ingraham.
+On this same day, two companies of the First United States Cavalry were ordered to Fort Scott to report to Judge Williams or Deputy Marshal John H. Little; they arrived on February 26, under the command of Captain George T. Anderson and Lieutenant Ned Ingraham.
 Montgomery always desired to avoid a conflict with United States troops.
 Now, as they defended Fort Scott, he operated against the pro-slavery men in the country, with the object of driving them into the city.
 Many families, some say as many as 300, were thus broken up and ruined.
 Captain Anderson could afford them no security at their isolated homes, and the only recourse was to flock to the city, which they did.
 During these raids, much property and many horses were stolen.
-John Brown had a fine horse, which belonged to Mr. Poyner, and Montgomery had one belonging to J. J. Farley, which he offered, some time afterward, to permit Judge Wright to ride home to its owner, but on account of the horse being “too wild,” the Judge declined.
-During these raids, on February 28, a party of JamesMontgomery’s men, under the command of Reverend John E. Stewart, alias Levi W. Plumb, approached the house of Van Zumalt, a pro-slavery man living on the Little Osage, and in attempting to enter it shot and badly wounded him.
+John Brown had a fine horse, which belonged to Mr. Poyner, and Montgomery had one belonging to J.J.
+Farley, which he offered, some time afterward, to permit Judge Wright to ride home to its owner, but on account of the horse being “too wild,” the Judge declined.
+During these raids, on February 28, a party of James Montgomery’s men, under the command of Reverend John E. Stewart, alias Levi W. Plumb, approached the house of Van Zumalt, a pro-slavery man living on the Little Osage, and in attempting to enter it shot and badly wounded him.
 He, however, recovered and left the Territory.

 After the killing of Denton and Hedrick, Travis was arrested and tried for complicity in the murder.
-He was a harmless old man, about sixty years of age, and without marked political proclivities.
+He was a harmless older man, about 60 years of age, and without marked political proclivities.
 The “squatter court” before which he was tried found him “not guilty.”
 On his way home, he stopped at Wasson’s, where, on April 1, he was shot and killed, some say by James Denton and others of Montgomery’s men.

 John Brown

 On April 21, James Montgomery, with a small party of his men, was in the Marmaton Valley.
-Word was brought to Captain Anderson that a party of Osages were up the valley robbing and plundering.
+Word was brought to Captain Anderson that a party of Osage were up the valley robbing and plundering.
 Captain Anderson immediately started in pursuit.
 On his way, he passed Jones’ sawmill, where a meeting of Free-State men was being presided over by John Hamilton.
 Anderson invited Hamilton to accompany him in pursuit of Montgomery, but he was “too busy” just at that time to leave.
 Anderson soon came in sight of Montgomery, who, upon discovering the presence of United States troops, retreated at full speed up Paint Creek, closely pursued.
 Arriving at a narrow defile, Montgomery dismounted his men and assumed the defensive.
 Captain Anderson’s troops were fired upon as they approached; one man was mortally wounded, Captain Anderson’s horse was killed, and the troops were defeated.
-An armistice followed to remove the Captain from under his fallen horse, and the “Osages” beat a timely retreat, having but one of their number slightly wounded.
+An armistice followed to remove the Captain from under his fallen horse, and the “Osage” beat a timely retreat, having but one of their number slightly wounded.
 The wounded soldier, Alvin Satterwaite, a young man of good family and exemplary habits, died on the 23rd and was buried on the 24th with military honors.

 It is impossible to imagine, much less to appreciate and describe, the bitterness of feeling that existed in the hearts of the two classes of the people that then inhabited the Territory against each other.
 Insult and wrong provoke retaliation, and the retaliators seldom cease when they have merely dealt out justice.
 Revenge continues to spur them on, and it is natural to desire to put the enemy hors du combat, so that he shall no longer be dangerous or a disturber of the peace.
 It was in some such spirit as this that a portion of Montgomery’s men, calling themselves “the committee of safety,” met the next day after the encounter with the troops and passed the following resolutions, believing as they did that the pro-slavery residents of Fort Scott had instigated the attack upon them by the troops.